Cruise through the Bike Capital of the Shenandoah Valley

 When you return be sure to stop in our local bicycle shops, Bluestone Bike and Run, Rocktown Bicycles, and Shenandoah Bicycle Company.
 While you are at it grab lunch or dinner at any one of our great downtown restaurants.
 The local cycling community loves Cuban Burger, Billy Jacks, Clementine, the Golden Pony and Bella Luna.
 For dessert, be sure to checkout Bella Gelato or Kline’s Dairy Bar.

 Spend the night: Want to be able to walk downtown for dinner?
-Then consider staying at one our downtown bed and breakfast establishments.
-Stay at either the Joshua Wilton House or the Stonewall Jackson Inn or look at the multitude of hotels in town.
+Then consider staying at our downtown bed and breakfast establishment.
+Stay at the Joshua Wilton House or By the Side of the Road Inn & Cottages or look at the multitude of hotels in town.

 Day 2: Want to try something a bit more challenging?
 Then head northwest from Harrisonburg into the rolling hills of Singers Glen.
 The Harrisonburg to Singers Glen Loop is about 25 miles and with over 1500’ of climbing, it will take most intermediate cyclist 2-3 hours to complete while also allowing time to stop and take in the pastoral views and hilltop vistas.
 Still looking for more challenge?
 Longer with more climbing?
 Then try the Hopkins Gap to Fulks Run Loop.
 At 52 miles and over 3,000’ feet of climbing plan to spend 4-5 hours or more on this ride.
 Especially if you stop in Broadway for lunch or at take in the views along the route.